-The financial statements for the year ended 31 July 2020 have been prepared in accordance with the Statement of Recommended Practice (SORP) Accounting for Further and Higher Education 2015, Reporting Standard FRS102 and the accounts direction issued by the Office for Students.
+The Financial Statements for the year ended 31 July 2021 have been prepared in accordance with the Statement of Recommended Practice (SORP) Accounting for Further and Higher Education 2019, Reporting Standard FRS102 and the accounts direction issued by the Office for Students.

-The surplus, before the actuarial loss in respect of the Local Government Pension Scheme, for the year ended 31 July 2020 is £47,049 (2019: £1,168,136).
+The deficit, before the actuarial gain in respect of the Local Government Pension Scheme, for the year ended 31 July 2021 is £498,194 (2020: Surplus £47,049).